Thematic tracks organized by experts in particular areas constitute a fundamental part of the conference.

 Machine Learning and Data Assimilation for Dynamical Systems – MLDADS

-The intersection of the fields data assimilation, machine learning and dynamical systems is largely unexplored, and the goal of the MLDADS workshop is to bring together contributions from these fields to fill the gap between these theories in the following directions:
+This is the fifth edition of the MLDADS workshop which goal is bring together contributions from the ML, DA and DS fields to fill the gap between these theories in the following directions:

 1) Machine Learning for Data Assimilation: how to assist or replace the traditional methods in making forecasts, without the unrealistic assumption (particularly linearity, normality and zero error covariance) of the conventional methods.